KittenLord/summaries/rfc9112-HTTP-1-1.md

 ## 8. Handling Incomplete Messages

-A server that receives an incomplete, for any reason, message, MAY send an error repsonse prior to closing the connection
+A server that receives an incomplete, for any reason, message, MAY send an error response prior to closing the connection

 A client that receives such a message MUST record the message as incomplete.

 If a response terminated in the middle of the header section and the status code might rely on header fields, then the client cannot assume that meaning has been conveyed, and needs to repeat the request

-A chunked encoded messagy body is incomplete if the zero-sized chunk hasn't been received.
+A chunked encoded message body is incomplete if the zero-sized chunk hasn't been received.
 A message that uses a valid Content-Length is incomplete if less octets have been received.
 A response that uses neither is terminated by closure of the connection and, if the header section was received in tact, is considered complete unless a connection error had occurred

-## 9. Connection Managemento
+## 9. Connection Management

 HTTP only presumes a reliable transport with in-order delivery of requests and corresponding in-order delivery of responses.